When to Feed

 The populations of many common garden species have their numbers swelled in the winter months with an influx of birds from the continent.
 So the blackbird or robin you see in your garden in December may actually have flown from Germany to be there – and it therefore deserves looking after!

-If the weather is very cold and the ground freezes or is covered in snow, birds which typically feed on the ground can quickly starve to death.
-In a truly natural environment the effect of this would be balanced out, but we don’t live in a natural environment so the consequences for bird populations can be catastrophic.
+If the weather is very cold and the ground freezes or is covered in snow, birds that typically feed on the ground can quickly starve to death.
+In a truly natural environment the effect of this would be balanced out, but we don’t live in a natural environment, so the consequences for bird populations can be catastrophic.

-So feeding the birds in your garden throughout the winter months is crucial.
-It’s also a time when increasing the amount of fat products you put out – e.g. suet blocks – is highly beneficial.
-See What to feed garden birds.
+So, feeding the birds in your garden throughout the winter months is crucial.
+It’s also a time when increasing the amount of fat products you put out – e.g. suet blocks and cakes – is highly beneficial.
+See what to feed garden birds.